 Accelerating the Softmax operation presents a significant challenge.
 Specifically, the complexity of hardware implementation for Softmax arises from two main factors.
 Firstly, the exponential and division operations involved in Softmax are computationally intensive and resource-demanding.
-Secondly, the data dependency inherent in Softmax makes it difficult to pipeline and parallelize the operations effectively, resulting in increased latency and energy consumption.
+Secondly, the data dependency in Softmax makes it difficult to pipeline and parallelize the operations effectively, resulting in increased latency and energy consumption.
 Furthermore, to maintain compatibility with the other computations within attention-based models, it is preferable for the Softmax block to operate with floating-point input and output formats.

-In addition to inference operations for Transformers, there is an increasing demand for fine-tuning Transformer models, particularly Transformer-based Large Language Models (LLMs), to dynamically adapt to unseen user datasets and tasks~\cite{LoRA,AdapterFusion}.
-This highlights the importance of efficiently performing Softmax training.
+In addition to inference operations for transformers, there is an increasing demand for fine-tuning Transformer models, particularly transformer-based Large Language Models (LLMs), to dynamically adapt to unseen user datasets and tasks~\cite{LoRA,AdapterFusion}.
+This underscores the significance of effectively conducting Softmax training.

 In this study, we introduce~\textit{Hyft}, a hardware-efficient Softmax accelerator designed for both training and inference.
 Hyft is designed to reduce the implementation cost of various nonlinear arithmetic operations by dynamically converting intermediate results into the most appropriate numeric format for each specific operation.
 Additionally, Hyft offers a high degree of reconfigurability, allowing users to adjust input and output precision to achieve an optimal balance between hardware performance and accuracy.
 Moreover, to facilitate the backward propagation operations for Softmax, Hyft strategically reuses the hardware blocks for forward propagation.
 This effectively increases the hardware utilization rate, thereby enhancing the efficiency of training operations.
 Finally, Hyft is a plug and play device that is compatible with other transformer acceleration techniques (e.g., SpAtten~\cite{wang2021spatten}, FlashAttention~\cite{dao2022flashattention}).
 To summarize, our contributions can be outlined as follows: